In the rich and varied panoply of human emotions, two feelings are closely linked to each other — and to survival.

 Excessive anger and anxiety can be harmful to your mental and physical health.

-Researchers have found, for example, that anger is elevated in anxiety disorders and depression disorders.
+Researchers have found, for example, that anger is

 Other studies have shown that too much anxiety and anger can lead to: